 George previously served as an assistant United States attorney in Chicago, where he investigated and prosecuted complex national and international federal crimes, including bank fraud, RICO, and tax fraud matters.
 He has worked in conjunction with the U.S. Office of International Affairs, Interpol, and several foreign governments in locating and seizing offshore accounts and assets, obtaining evidence, and extraditing individuals.
-He has drafted many federal appellate briefs and presented numerous oral arguments before the U.S. Courts of Appeals for the Seventh and Second Circuits.
+He has drafted many federal appellate briefs and presented numerous oral arguments before the U.S. Courts of Appeals for the Eighth, Seventh and Second Circuits.
 George has prosecuted approximately 30 jury trials and conducted hearings before United States magistrates and federal judges nationwide.

 As an assistant United States attorney, he supervised multi-year investigations of illegal trade with Iran, resulting in the prosecution of corporate defendants in the Chicago area and prosecution of corporations in Canada and New York, and the investigation and prosecution of Russian organized crime members.